A-AFTAHI/AndroidTaskJacker/README.md

 # AndroidTaskJacker

+Android Taskjacker is a Proof of Concept of android taskjacking vulnerability.
+The project provides an android trojan (Fake Dating App) which includes a Malicious content to exploit android taskjacking vulnerability.

+**This project is for educational purposes, use it on your own risk.**

 ### Introduction

 In Android, an application's activities run together in a stack called a Task or the back stack.
 The position of an activity within a task depends on a set of the activity's parameters : taskAffinity, launchMode, allowTaskReparting, etc.